-Annual Winter Wish Gala Raises Over $1 Million in Support of Families
+Winter Wish Gala Raises More Than $1 Million for Families in Need

-The Partnership’s Winter Wish Gala raised nearly $1.1 million to help provide support and guidance to families struggling with their son or daughter’s substance use.
+We hosted our annual Winter Wish Gala and raised more than $1.1 million dollars to help families struggling with their child’s substance use.

 This past Tuesday, the Partnership for Drug-Free Kids hosted our 25th Anniversary Gala at the Waldorf=Astoria in New York City, an annual event that allows us to gather and show gratitude to those who support us and have been instrumental in helping us reach families in need.
 In attendance were more than 550 distinguished guests and friends, and $1980,000 was raised for our cause.